vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 Weblocks is an already old framework that allows to write dynamic web applications without writing JavaScript (it isn't as dynamic as modern JS frameworks, there is no "double data binding").
-Its server-based components use Ajax if available (or fallback to plain HTTP) and update the DOM.
+Its server-based components use Ajax if available or fallback to plain HTTP and update the DOM.
 It is a framework in the vein of Smalltalk's Seaside.

 Weblocks was getting old and unmaintained but Alexander Artemenko greatly updated and refactored it in his [Reblocks](https://github.com/40ants/weblocks/) branch.
-He uses it for the [Ultralisp](https://ultralisp.org/) website.
+He uses it for the [Ultralisp](https://ultralisp.org/) website, and more apps.
 You can reach users and developers [on Gitter](https://gitter.im/40ants/weblocks).

 Recently, a very new web framework appeared:
 [ISSR](https://github.com/interactive-ssr), for Interactive